 Part of Agent Enablement and Underwriting teams.

-Varied projects aimed at improving the productivity of our sales agents.
+Partook in smaller projects aimed at improving the productivity of our sales agents.

 Speychain ltd startup, marketplace, UK